20centcroak/github-cheatsheet/cheatsheet.md

 >[master 54c09e1] featureA added
  1 file changed, 1 insertion(+)

+It can also be done with 1 command line

+    git commit -a -m'featureA added'

+This command add and commit all tracked and modified files.

 ## Information on history, commits and so on
 We have already seen previously the *git status* command which look at the files in the working copy, in the staging area and in the version control and delivers a status for these files (created, modified, deleted, untracked, staged, ...)